cnsegura/ignite2019/story2/story2.md

 `This completes user story 2: Deploy and Interact with your contract locally`

-`Note: if you cannot finish this section on your own, a completed section is available under c:\ignite\story2`
+`Note: if you cannot finish this section on your own, copy the validate.js file from the GitHub repository for story 2 into your project directory`